cdleon/ui-frameworks/README.md

   * [Aurelia](https://github.com/aurelia/framework) :gift_heart: - The aurelia framework brings together all the required core aurelia libraries into a ready-to-go application-building platform.
   * [Backbone.js](https://github.com/jashkenas/backbone) :gift_heart: -  - Backbone supplies structure to JavaScript-heavy applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.
   * [Composer.js](https://github.com/lyonbros/composer.js) :gift_heart: - Composer is a library for building complex single-page applications.
+  * [Handlebars.js](https://github.com/wycats/handlebars.js) :gift_heart: - Handlebars.js is an extension to the Mustache templating language created by Chris Wanstrath.
+Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be.
   * [History.js](https://github.com/browserstate/history.js) :gift_heart: - History.js gracefully supports the HTML5 History/State APIs (pushState, replaceState, onPopState) in all browsers.
 Including continued support for data, titles, replaceState.
 Supports jQuery, MooTools and Prototype.
   * [Jaws](https://github.com/jaws-framework/JAWS) :gift_heart: - The Server-less Application Framework.
 Uses bleeding-edge AWS services to redefine how to build massively scalable (and cheap) apps!
   * [jQuery](https://github.com/jquery/jquery) :gift_heart: - jQuery JavaScript Library.
+  * [jQuery Mobile](https://github.com/jquery/jquery-mobile) :gift_heart: - jQuery Mobile is a unified, HTML5-based user interface system for all popular mobile device platforms, built on the rock-solid jQuery and jQuery UI foundation.
   * [Lodash](https://github.com/lodash/lodash) :gift_heart: - A JavaScript utility library delivering consistency, modularity, performance, & extras.
   * [MooTools](http://mootools.net/) :gift_heart: - MooTools is a collection of JavaScript utilities designed for the intermediate to advanced JavaScript developer.
 It allows you to write powerful and flexible code with its elegant, well documented, and coherent APIs.
   * [Mustache.js](https://github.com/janl/mustache.js/) :gift_heart: - Minimal templating with {{mustaches}} in JavaScript.